ehhong/identityexploration/_posts/projects/2018-11-24-krystalphu.md

 - image:
   url: "assets/images/projects/krystalphu/krystalphu-read.png"
   alt: "read"

+bio: "<h2>Krystal Phu</h2>
+<p>Krystal Phu is a senior (’19) concentrating in Human Developmental and Regenerative Biology.
+She was born in Massachusetts but spent most of her childhood in the Marshall Islands.
+On campus, she is the co-chair of the Pforzheimer House Commiteee and a photo journalist at the Crimson.
+Krystal also conducts research on the effects of dietary factors on cardiac fibrosis and indicators of cardiovascular health in mice at the Lee Laboratory.</p>"
 ---
 <h3>What are some ways that you see yourself?</h3>
 <p>I would identify myself as an Asian American.